 All pupils are encouraged to drink unflavoured still water to re-hydrate themselves.
 No fizzy drinks are allowed.
 It is not the school’s policy to dictate to parents what the content of packed lunches should be but the importance of eating sensibly and healthily should not be understated.
 Packed lunches can be eaten in three locations: the picnic area between the Hall and the Dining Hall; the Hall and the Benches area.

 Would you like to save £342 a year?

 Some families qualify for free school meals – a saving of up to £9 per week.

 If you are in receipt of benefits such as income support, jobseekers’ allowance, child tax credit or state pension credit your child may be entitled to a free school meal.

 Further details are available by calling 01524 581 207.
 In one phone call you can check if you are eligible, apply and be awarded free meals without having to complete any application forms.

 In exceptional circumstances, if you wish your child to go home for lunch please complete the appropriate request form and return it to school.
 Please note that if you give permission for your child to go home for lunch, responsibility for your child’s safety, welfare and behaviour passes to you until your child returns to school.
-The lunchtime period is only 35 minutes long so unless your child lives very close to the school it is usually impractical for them to go home during this period.
-No students in Year 7 to 11 will gain permission to go to the chip shop or shops for their lunch.
+The lunchtime period is only 40 minutes long so unless your child lives very close to the school it is usually impractical for them to go home during this period.
+No students in Year 7 to 11 will gain permission to go to any external food outlet for their lunch.
 Students who do not go home for lunch must stay on the school premises throughout lunchtime unless they have the permission of the Headteacher.